moose-team/friends/CONTRIBUTING.md

 - **Copy editing**: fix typos, clarify language, and generally improve the quality of the content.
 - **Formatting**: help keep content easy to read with consistent formatting.

-## Installing

-Fork and clone the repo, then `npm install` to install all dependencies.

-The `app` folder has the actual app, and it has its own `package.json`.
-If you are adding a dependency to the app, add it to `app/package.json`.
-The top level `package.json` has the build `devDependencies` (like electron).

-## Testing

-Tests are run with `npm test`.
-Please ensure all tests are passing before submitting a pull request (unless you're creating a failing test to increase test coverage or show a problem).

 ## Code Style

 [![standard][standard-image]][standard-url]